michalboryczko/crawler-generator-agent/README.md

 # Crawler Agent

-Self-creating web crawler agent that uses AI to analyze websites and generate crawling plans.
+Self-creating web crawler agent that uses AI to analyze websites and generate crawling plans with test datasets.

 ## Setup